3D-Magic/OmniBot/README.md

       -FileZilla = https://filezilla-project.org/

 Now you are all ready to start creating your bot, there are a few Api keys you will need, DO NOT SHARE THESE KEYS WITH ANYONE OTHER THAN WITH THE BOT !

+3D Magic is not a financial advisor, broker, or investment professional.
+This trading bot is provided for educational and informational purposes only.

+**By using this software, you acknowledge and agree that:**

+- 3D Magic assumes **no liability** for any financial losses, gains, taxes, or damages incurred through the use of this bot
+- All trading decisions and risks are **solely your responsibility**
+- Past performance does not guarantee future results; markets involve **substantial risk of loss**
+- You should consult a **qualified financial advisor** before making investment decisions
+- This bot does not constitute **financial, legal, or tax advice**

+Use at your own risk.
+Only trade with capital you can afford to lose.